gzalles/ambisonics-z-array/README.md

 * Check that the capsules are working by connecting them to a an oscilloscope and voltage generator.
 If you don't have either of these plug them into the battery and to a soundcard.
 You don't want to solder cables until you have confirmed your capsules are working.
 It is a waste of time.
 I have gotten lucky finding oscilloscopes.
 You can buy some cheap oscilloscope kits online.
 Then connect ground to ground and signal to the other probe.
 We have consistently found a problem with the + signal in our boards so the MEMS is working in single-ended mode.

-* Solder wires to the PCBS.
+* Solder wires to the PCBs.
 We recommend having a consistent color code to make things easier.
 Also, the sound is going to be coming in from the "sound hole" opposite the capsule, so make sure your cables are pointed away.
 Whatever colors you have just be consistent and keep track of what color you are using for what purpose.
 You might prefer to feed the cables through the enclosure first.
 It is up to you to decide what's easiest.
 Step four has more details...

   * We used this scheme:
     * Black = GRND